Akeneo: History

 Before founding Akeneo, Frédéric de Gombert, Benoit Jacquemont and Nicolas Dupont had worked together at the open source company, Smile.
 They began developing a single product database to compete with Excel and brought Yoav Kutner onboard in founding Akeneo.
 The name comes from the Greek word akene, like the achenes' fruits that contains all the fruits' information and spread them along the winds.
 The company started producing a system for managing product information for use across distribution channels.
 Available under the open source license 3.0, the first public beta of Akeneo PIM was released in September 2013.

 In January 2016, the company's chief executive officer, Frédéric de Gombert, received the prize Young Entrepreneur Prize in Digital from the French newspaper, La Tribune.
 Akeneo was a co-founder and partner of the Open Source School created by Smile and the École privée des sciences informatiques.
 The company also opened offices in Düsseldorf, Germany and Boston, Massachusetts during early 2016.

 The Deloitte Technology Fast 500 named Akeneo on its EMEA list for 2017.
 Akeneo expanded into Israel after acquiring Sigmento, product data automation startup company.
 The acquisition worked to merge Sigmento's technology with Akeneo's products for data enrichment automation.
 The company also opened offices in Spain, Poland and the United Kingdom during early 2018.
 By late 2018, Akeneo had partnered with Magento to integrate its PIM software with the e-commerce system.

 In March 2019, the company expanded into Italy and later announced that it would be opening an office in Australia in 2020.
 Akeneo was recognized as a leader in product information management applications on an IDC Marketscape report in late 2019.

+In September 2023, it was announced Akeneo had acquired the Paris-headquartered AI data collection, cleansing, categorisation and enrichment platform, Unifai.